David Allen — Chicago

 - Mild warmth and tenderness that eases over several days

-- Light flaking/peeling, slight itchiness
+- Slight itchiness

 - Redness or heat spreads or worsens after day two

-- Concerning discharge, significant swelling, or fever
+- There is concerning discharge, significant swelling, or fever

-- Anything just feels off — trust your intuition
+- Anything just feels off.
+Trust your intuition.

 Helpful Supplies